 150g butter melted

 50g dark chocolate

-2x 415g tins of pear halves in juice (drained)
+2 415g tins of pear halves in juice, drained

 Crème fraîche to serve

-4. Put your butter in a small saucepan on a low heat and melt with the powdered cardamom.
+3. Put your butter in a small saucepan over a low heat and melt with the powdered cardamom.

-5. Meanwhile combine all the dry ingredients together in a bowl and give it a bit of a mix.
-Add the melted butter with the cardamom and combine well.
+4. Meanwhile combine all the dry ingredients together in a bowl and give it a bit of a mix.
+Add the melted butter with the cardamom and combine well with a wooden spoon.
 Beat in the eggs until you have a gooey chocolate mixture.

 6. Pour over the pears and using a spoon distribute the mixture evenly.
 The mixture will be quite gooey so you may have to spread it to the edges.